Have you ever wondered the meaning of the colors that many gays wear in cruising bars? In this article you will find all the answers!

 So, if you see a guy with the handcuffs attached to the left side of his belt, it will mean that he likes to handcuff (top part), while if you see someone with a whip attached to the right side of his belt this will mean that he likes to be whipped (bottom part).

-Also if the hanky code has tens of colors (see below), there are only few colors that are widely used and well-know:
+Also if the hanky code has tens of colors (see below), there are only a few colors that are widely used and well-known+-:

 Light blue Blowjobs

 Pink Tit torture

 Ideally, there would be more colors, color combinations and other strange things ... for example gray lamé should mean "famous person"; a teddy bear in the pocket that you look for bears; or a blue bandana with yellow dots should indicate your interest in blowjobs made by Asian ... but, to be honest, we believe that no one has ever used these colors!